bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_USB_DEVICE_MODULES.md

 Each of these steps is detailed below using the example of connecting a USB video camera to the Seagate Central.

-## Plug the device into a PC running Linux
+## Plug the new device into a PC running Linux
 Unfortunately, there isn't an elegant means to discover all the drivers / kernel modules required for most USB devices.